jweissman/orsino/docs/mm.md

 - **Water Affinity** (Resistant to cold damage.)<br/>50% resistance to Cold, 100% vulnerability to Fire, 100% vulnerability to Lightning, Immunity to Will<br/>

 ### Deva
-_Deva is a Guardian Celestial from the heavens, 512 years old.
-They are of average build with no hair, dark eyes and an unreadable disposition._
+_Deva is a Wandering Celestial from the heavens, 487 years old.
+They are of towering build with no hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|